 - How should I store leftovers of cooked spatchcock chicken?
 When the leftover chicken has cooled, pull the chicken meat off the bones and shred or chop it.
 Store leftovers in an airtight container in the refrigerator for up to 3 days.
 Or you can freeze the cooled, shredded chicken in a freezer-safe bag or container for up to 3 months.

 - What should I serve with this spatchcock chicken recipe?
-We think this summer vegetables salad, lemon asparagus with goat cheese sauce, baked carrots fries, this baked acorn squash with Parmesan and herbs, and these homemade cornbread muffins with honey butter are all wonderful side dishes to make while the spatchcock chicken roasts.
+We think this summer vegetables salad, lemon asparagus with goat cheese sauce, baked carrots fries, this baked acorn squash with Parmesan and herbs or these crispy parmesan crusted potatoes, and these homemade cornbread muffins with honey butter are all wonderful side dishes to make while the spatchcock chicken roasts.